 All documentation received is imaged upon receipt and then destroyed.
 You may login to your FACTS user account to review the status of your application.
 Please allow 2 weeks processing time from the date you provided the supporting documents before inquiring further about receipt and/or status of the uploaded or faxed documents.
 A non-refundable application fee will be required before your application will be submitted.
 Award decisions are made by Tallulah Falls School, not FACTS.

-The financial aid deadline is March 1.
+The financial aid deadline is April 15 of each year.

 Policies and Procedures